-The timing, nature, and number of reports that the Consultant should provide are normally contained in the consultancy services contract.
+The timing, nature, and number of reports that the Service Provider should provide are normally contained in the technical services contract.
 These may vary considerably, depending on the type of work being undertaken.
-If the assignment is of a routine nature over a long period (for example, implementation supervision), then monthly, quarterly, and annual progress reports may be required.
-On the other hand, if the assignment is to prepare a study or to implement a particular task, a more specific type of reporting may be required.
-This could entail, besides the inception report mentioned earlier, interim or mid-term reports, design reports, reports at the end of each phase of the work, a draft final report, and a final report.
+If the services are of a routine nature over a long period (for example, one year or more), then an inception, monthly, quarterly, and annual progress reports may be required.
+On the other hand, if the service is to implement a particular task, a more specific type of reporting may be required.
 These may be provided in a number of media and formats but normally will entail hard and soft copy versions.
-The production or acceptance of various reports is often used as a milestone for payment under Lump-sum contacts and some Time-based contracts.
+The production or acceptance of various reports is often used as a milestone for payment under Lump-sum contracts.

-Specific individuals should be appointed by the Procurement Entity to review the reports as they are produced, to provide feedback, and to monitor the implementation progress of the consultancy.
-Shortcomings in the quality of the work produced or deviations from the implementation schedule should be brought to the immediate attention of the Consultant and the Contract Administrator so that they can be addressed at the earliest opportunity.
+Specific individuals should be appointed by the Procurement Entity to review the reports as they are produced, to provide feedback, and to monitor the implementation progress of the service being performed.
+Shortcomings in the quality of the work produced or deviations from the implementation schedule should be brought to the immediate attention of the Service Provider and the Contract Administrator so that they can be addressed at the earliest opportunity.

-5.10 Scheduling and holding meetings
+5.10 Scheduling and Holding Meetings at Project Site